Category Archives: Self Care

 Play

-Remember when you were a kid and you used to play for hours without any worries or cares?
-Can you recall how time seemed to stand still or fly by depending on how much fun you were having?
-Remember how you felt alive, free, and happy?
-Well, guess what?
-You can still feel that way.
-You can still play.
-And you should.
-Because play is not just for children.
-It’s for everyone.
-Play is not only a natural and vital part of life.
-It’s a way of expressing ourselves, exploring our potential, connecting with others, and enjoying ourselves.
-Playing is a way of stepping outside time and entering a state of flow, where we’re fully immersed and engaged in what we’re doing.
+Well, guess what, you can still feel that way.
+You can still play, and you should.
+Because play is not just for children, it’s for everyone.
+Play is not only a natural and vital part of life, it’s also a way of expressing ourselves, exploring our potential, connecting with others, and enjoying ourselves.

 So go ahead and play.
 Sing, dance, draw, write, cook, garden, paint, knit, build, invent, experiment, joke, laugh, smile, hug, kiss, cuddle, wrestle, tickle, shake your bootie – whatever makes you happy.
 Play helps us get outside time and inside ourselves.